 In July 2012, the Company signed a collaborative research agreement (CRA) effective for two years from July 25, 2012, with Western University (Western) and a Western researcher located in London, Ontario, Canada.
 Under the agreement, the Company used its proprietary technology CHEMSAS® to discover and optimize novel drug candidates as potential therapies for minimizing central nervous system scarring following trauma or stroke.
 Seven compounds were provided to the researcher and Western for evaluation as leads for the cellular target in FYE 2013.
-On May 6, 2013, the Company announced that two of the compounds provided under the CRA met the predetermined development criteria and Western was proceeding with further testing.
-At the quarter-end, testing of the remaining compounds was still in progress.
+As previously announced in May 2013, two of the compounds provided under the CRA met the predetermined development criteria and Western was proceeding with further testing on the other compounds provided.
+At the Q2-FYE'14 quarter-end, Western was seeking additional financing through an international partner to move a number of the compounds into confirmatory animal testing.